prabhavjain/p-and-e-final-project-spring-2018/README.md

 - Building the logic for the transformation of user's data to footprint's shape.
 - Stitching components of P5 sketch.
-- Integrating thermal printer to P5 for the users to take their footprint as a souvenir.
-(Due to time and technical constraints, this feature is still unimplemented)
+- Integrating thermal printer to P5 for the users to take their footprint receipt as a souvenir.

 ## Timeline